 The German Federal Parliament (Bundesrat) has adopted an amended proposal of the government aimed at allowing e-scooters on public roads.
-To date, the German law forbids the use of these scooters on public roads.
-The new law will enables them to circulate on roads and cycle paths, while they will remain still forbidden on pavements and pedestrians-only areas.
+To date, German law forbids the use of these scooters on public roads.
+The new law will enable them to circulate on roads and cycle paths, while they will still remain forbidden on pavements and pedestrian-only areas.
 Where there are cycle paths or lanes, the scooters must use these.
 If there is no specific cycling infrastructure they must go on the road.

 There are some further requirements for the use of the scooters.
 Users must be 14 or over.
 Wearing a helmet is not compulsory, but insurance is.
 Users prove they have undertaken an insurance by means of a sticker on their e-scooter.

-As for technical requirements, the e-scooters must be equipped with brakes and lights. their maximum speed is limited at 20 km/h.
-This goes against the European technical harmonization aimed for by CEN TC 354, who has a draft EN standard for these and other almost finalized.
-In this standard, the maximum speed is 25 km/h.
+As for technical requirements, the e-scooters must be equipped with brakes and lights.
+Their maximum speed is limited at 20 km/h.

 With all this, the Federal Parliament has advised the government to amend the adopted text with a view to allowing e-scooters, just like cyclists, to go both ways in one-way streets.

-As for other Personal Light Electric Vehciles, Germany has decided to do further research on the road safety aspects of self balancing vehicles without a handlebar, such as electric hoverboards and monowheels.
+As for other Personal Light Electric Vehicles, Germany has decided to do further research on the road safety aspects of PLEVs without a handlebar, such as electric hoverboards and monowheels.
 The decision on whether to allow these on public roads will probably take another few years.

-E-scooters are not allowed on German public roads just yet, that will only happen when the approved text is publishe in the German official journal.
+E-scooters are not allowed on German public roads just yet, that will only happen when the approved text is published in the German official journal.

 In a recent update of the national traffic code, Belgium has done the opposite.
-Where until recently, it had a speed limit of 18 km/h for so-called “locomotive devices” (in Dutch: voortbewegingstoestellen), the law has now been revised in favour of a 25 km/h speed limit.
-In Belgium all types of PLEVs are allowed on public roads, i.e. self-balancing, e-scooters, electric hoverboards, monowheels, etc. They don’t require a helmet or an insurance.
+Where until recently, it had a speed limit of 18 km/h for so-called “locomotive devices” (in Dutch: voortbewegingstoestellen, in French: engin de déplacement motorisé), the law has now been revised in favour of a 25 km/h speed limit.
+In Belgium all types of PLEVs excluded from type-approval are allowed on public roads, i.e. self-balancing, e-scooters, electric hoverboards, monowheels, etc. They don’t require a helmet or an insurance.
 See also https://bit.ly/2HVYzzV